Russia–South Korea relations: Russian Federation

-On 28 August 2018 Vice Defense Minister Suh Choo-suk met with Russian counterpart Alexander Fomin and reached an agreement to install a direct communication line between their air forces of two countries.
+On August 28, 2018, Vice Defense Minister Suh Choo-suk met with Russian counterpart Alexander Fomin and reached an agreement to install a direct communication line between their air forces of two countries.

-In March 2022, Russia placed South Korea on the Unfriendly Countries List during the 2022 Russian invasion of Ukraine.
+In March 2022, Russia placed South Korea on its unfriendly countries list during the 2022 Russian invasion of Ukraine.

+In June 2024, as part of a Russian state visit to North Korea, the two countries signed a mutual defense pact.
+Following this, South Korea stated it would consider supplying Ukraine with military equipment.
+Putin warned South Korea not to provide military support to Ukraine, or he would make "decisions which are unlikely to please the current leadership of South Korea".
+On June 22, South Korea summoned Russia's ambassador to protest the mutual defense pact.

+South Korea has called in the Russian ambassador to express strong concerns over North Korea allegedly sending troops to support Russia in Ukraine, labeling it a breach of UN resolutions.
+Reports indicate that North Korean special forces have been trained in Russia, with footage emerging of them receiving military uniforms.

+In December 2024, the Financial Times reported that leaked Russian documents outlined plans for Russia to attack South Korea in the event of a wider conflict.

+Diplomatic relations

+The Soviet Union and South Korea did not have diplomatic relations until September 30, 1990.
+This relation continued after the breakup of the Soviet Union in 1991, with the Russian Federation being a legal successor to the USSR.

+As of 2023, Russia has an embassy in Seoul and consulate general in Busan.
+South Korea has an embassy in Moscow, and three consulates general: in Saint Petersburg, Irkutsk and Vladivostok.

 Economic cooperation

 South Korea and Russia are working together on construction of a bilateral industrial complex in the Nakhodka Free Economic Area in Russia's Far East and gas-fields development in Irkutsk.
 The two sides also agreed to cooperate on reconnecting a planned inter-Korean railroad with the Trans-Siberian Railway.
-Russia has expressed interest in becoming a conduit for South Korean exports to Europe, which now go by ship, by linking the Korean railroad to the TSR.
+Russia has expressed interest in becoming a conduit for South Korean exports to Europe, which now go by ship, by linking the Korean railroad to the Trans-Siberian Railway.

 Russia reportedly offered to repay its $1.7 billion debt to South Korea through joint investments in North Korea, such as the railroad project.

 Space program

+In 2004, the ROK and Russia signed an agreement on space cooperation.
+Russia helped Korea create the first stage of the "KSLV" light launch vehicle.
 South Korea sent its first cosmonaut on board a Soyuz flight to the International Space Station in April 2008.
 South Korea made domestic satellite launches in 2009 and 2010, both with Russian assistance.
 The first South Korean satellite was successfully launched in 2013 with extensive Russian assistance and a Russian first stage.